Can't Stop Worrying? Try Tetris To Ease Your Mind

 Sweeny and her collaborators gathered a group of more than 300 college students and told them their peers would be evaluating how attractive they were.
 "I know, it's kind of cruel, but we found it's a really effective way to get people stressed out," Sweeny says.
 While the participants awaited their attractiveness scores, the researchers had them play Tetris.

 Some played a painfully slow, easy version of the game — which bored them.
 Some played an extremely challenging, fast version — which frustrated them.
-And everyone else played the classic version, which adapts to each player's individual skill level, and gets them into that state of flow.
+And everyone else played the classic version, which adapts to each player's individual skill level and gets them into that state of flow.

 In the end, everyone experienced a degree of worry.
 But the third group reported slightly higher levels of positive emotions (on average, about a quarter of a point higher on a five-point scale) and slightly lower levels of negative emotions (half a point lower on a five-point scale).